 The Positive Potential of AI

 The possibilities of AI are theoretically limitless.
 Take for example the healthcare robot assistant Baymax in the Disney film Big Hero 6.
 All of Baymax’s programming is on a single disk and it is capable of analyzing and diagnosing many healthcare symptoms.
 What if we could guarantee, via proper governance and laws, that more money, time and research was put into achieving goals like creating robotic healthcare professionals?
 Surely that would be more beneficial to the world than funding the latest autonomous weapons?

 AI has already proven to be beneficial in the healthcare sector.
-We have such use cases as AI-assisted robotic surgery, deep learning programs that aid humans in diagnosing cardiac arrest rates and massive healthcare data mining projects that cut the time required of humans for administrative tasks.
+We have such Applications as AI-assisted robotic surgery, deep learning programs that aid humans in diagnosing cardiac arrest rates and massive healthcare data mining projects that cut the time required of humans for administrative tasks.